Metering data from the Trading Operations Report

 Metering Systems in the markets

-The charts below show the rolling annual change in Half Hourly (HH) and Non-Half Hourly (NHH) Metering Point Administration Numbers (MPANs).
+The charts below show the number of Half Hourly (HH) and Non-Half Hourly (NHH) Metering Point Administration Numbers (MPANs) for the past year.
+A GSP Group filter is included to see the number of Metering Systems in each GSP group.

 Generally there is an MPAN assigned for each separate metered supply to premises settled through SVA.
 The chart therefore provides a high level overview of the growth (or otherwise) in the Half-Hourly and Non-Half Hourly SVA markets.

-The data on these charts is taken from the Initial Settlement run (SF run) only, such as the count of MPANs in that SF run in respect of that Settlement Date.
+The data on these charts is taken from the latest Settlement run for that Settlement Date.

 Peaks and troughs in the data may indicate metering systems moving between HH and NHH Settlement or other issues that need to be investigated.